raminetinati/Amazon-Reviews-Demo/blog_post.md

 s3://path_to_model_output/
 ```

-We're goign to be using the default `blazingtest` image, and runnign the model in supervised mode:
+We're going to be using the default `blazingtest` image, and runnign the model in supervised mode:

 ```python